causaliq/causaliq-pipeline/docs/example_workflows.md

 This focused approach emphasizes the series concept and immediate implementation needs while providing practical examples for the three-month development phase.

-## Use Case 2: Production Causal Inference Pipeline
+## Use Case 2: Production Causal Inference Workflow

 ### Scenario
 A business wants to continuously analyze the causal impact of marketing campaigns on customer behavior using streaming data.